If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 Succulents are sensitive to changes in temperature and can droop or wilt as a result.

-If you’ve recently moved your succulent from one room to another, or if the temperature in your home has been fluctuating a lot, this is likely why your succulent leaves are drooping.
+If you’ve recently moved your succulent from one room to another, or if the temperature in your home has been fluctuating a lot, this is likely why your plant leaves are droopy.

 Succulents need a consistent temperature of around 65-75 degrees Fahrenheit to stay healthy.

-Other factors that can affect the temperature and cause succulents to droop include drafts, direct sunlight, and being near a heat source.
+Other factors that can affect the temperature and cause plants to droop include drafts, direct sunlight, and being near a heat source.

 How to Fix It

-If your succulent is drooping due to fluctuations in temperature, try moving it to a location where the temperature is more consistent.
+If your succulent is droopy due to fluctuations in temperature, try moving it to a location where the temperature is more consistent.

 If possible, try to avoid exposing your succulent plant to extreme temperatures.

-If you live in a climate where the temperature can drop below 65 degrees Fahrenheit, you may need to bring your succulent indoors during the cold winter months.
+If you live in a climate where the temperature can drop below 65 degrees Fahrenheit, it might be necessary to move your succulent plants indoors during the cold winter months.

-If you live in a climate where the temperature can get above 75 degrees Fahrenheit, try to find a location in your home that provides some shade.
-This will help keep your succulent temperature more consistent.
+If you live in a climate where the temperature can get above 75 degrees Fahrenheit, try to find a location in your home that provides shade.
+This will help keep your plant temperature more consistent.

 If you’re having trouble keeping the temperature in your home consistent, you may want to consider investing in a thermostat that can be programmed to maintain a set temperature.

-Root rot is a common problem that can cause succulent leaves to droop.
+Root rot is a common problem that can cause leaves to droop.

 The roots of a succulent can become infected with fungus or bacteria, which will cause the plant to wilt and die.